Introducing a new pedestrian and cycle bridge - Garrison Crossing

 Based on multiple factors such as budget restrictions, local transportation needs, tight timelines, stakeholder engagement, the need for flexibility in design to allow for innovation and a host of other considerations, a nontraditional procurement model was recommended to facilitate optimal design and cost-effective construction.

-In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto (now operating as CreateTO) to manage the design and construction.
+In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto (now part of CreateTO) to manage the design and construction.
 Since the preliminary design concepts and bridge alignment developed by the City in 2008 needed to be altered, the City of Toronto filed an EA Addendum, which was finalized in late 2014.

 Together, through a prequalification of design-build contractors, a shortlist of three companies was selected to participate in a Request for Proposal (RFP) in December 2014.
 A comprehensive RFP for the project was sent out to the shortlisted firms in January 2015.
 Proposals were submitted in April 2015 and a full review and evaluation was undertaken.
 In November 2015, the project team announced that the Dufferin Construction Company had been selected to design and build the Garrison Crossing.